Gipsy-The-Sheller/YRTools/README.md

 # YRTools

 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)
 [![License](https://img.shields.io/badge/license-GPL-green.svg)](LICENSE)
 [![Platform](https://img.shields.io/badge/platform-Windows%20%7C%20Linux%20%7C%20macOS-lightgrey.svg)]()

 <img src="https://github.com/Gipsy-The-Sheller/YRTools/blob/main/icons/badge.svg" width="auto" height="50"/>

 YiRan Tools (abbr.
 YRTools) is a one-for-all plugin-based desktop platform.
 The aim of YRTools is to shape the outline of the next-generation bioinformatic desktop platform, but actually, it can be applied to any area you can imagine.

-亦然 (Chinese pinyin. yì rán) is a classical and formal adverb that means ​​"also thus," "similarly," or "likewise", which is a highly-refined abstract of the plugin-based architecture of YRTools.
+**亦然** (Chinese pinyin. yì rán) is a classical and formal adverb that means ​​"also thus," "similarly," or "likewise", which is a highly-refined abstract of the plugin-based architecture of YRTools:

 The main program of YRTools acts as a GUI wrapper for all its plugins, while plugin is the basic function unit of YRTools, ensuring that all functions are loosely coupled, and the platform itself is highly scalable.
+The integration of any function is fast, easy and simple.

 If you are interested in the plugin development of YRTools, you may go to its Github Wiki for more information.